Mugeshofficial/Cardwiz/README.md

 Cardwiz Game in Java
-This Java program implements a simple card game called Cardwiz, similar to Blackjack, using Swing for the GUI.
+This Java program implements a simple card game called Cardwiz,using Swing for the GUI.

 Class Overview
 1. Cardwiz Class